-Our last recipe to share with you this year is a special little breakfast dish, made first for us by our dear friend Lindsay during a visit to Minnesota.
+This one is a special little breakfast dish, made first for us by our dear friend Lindsay during a visit to Minnesota.
 She whipped up these baked eggs with Parmesan, some fresh herbs, and a little cream, and we were smitten.
 We immediately had to give them a try, and have enjoyed them since then as special breakfasts when we’re entertaining, most recently with our sweet niece and nephew visiting from Arizona.
+We made these baked eggs and they were a total hit.
+Keep reading for the recipe!

 - 1 large shallot